MannLabs/alphakraken/README.md

 ## Local development

-### Deployment workflow: 'local' vs. 'sandbox' vs. 'production'
-All features should be tested locally before deploying them to the sandbox environment (which is technically equivalent to the production).
-There, depending on the scope of the feature, and of the likeliness of breaking something, another test with real data might be necessary.
-For instance, if you correct a typo in the webapp, you might well skip the sandbox testing.
-In contrast, a new feature that changes the way data is processed should definitely be tested in the sandbox environment.

-Only a well-tested feature should deployed to production.

 ### Development setup
 This is required to have all the required dependencies for local development, in order to enable your IDE